2 dead after Eastern Montana crash involving school bus

 The crash happened at about 6:46 a.m. on U.S. Highway 212 at about mile marker 51, according to MHP's online incident tracker.

-Traffic was reduced to a single lane following the crash.
-A social media post by the Rosebud County Sheriff's Office posted sometime after 8 a.m. provided some details about the crash, including that the three individuals on the bus had been checked out and transported and that their family members had been notified.
+Traffic was reduced to a single lane after the crash.
+A social media post by the Rosebud County Sheriff's Office posted sometime after 8 a.m. provided some details about the crash, including that the three people on the bus had been checked out and transported and that their family members had been notified.

 Roads in southern Rosebud County were "extremely slick," the sheriff's office said in the Facebook post.